ViVID™ Service Mapping — Live Dependency Intelligence for Every IT Action

 Application Dependency Mapping

-Visualize how applications and software connect to each other without all the noise of infrastructure components getting in the way.
+Visualize how applications and services connect to each other without all the noise of infrastructure components getting in the way

 Communication Flows